StructJuMP/StructJuMP.jl/README.md

 ## Known Limitation
 * If the constraint declared at the sub-problem uses variable from the parent level, it has to be add using @addNLConstraint.
 * Variables declared in sub-problem has to be putted in front of constraints declarations.
-This is should be considered when using the provided Ipopt and PIPS solver interface.
+This is limitation only applys when using the provided Ipopt and PIPS solver interface.